TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

 .. container:: table-row

    Property

+         .. _stdwrap-strftime:

          strftime

    Data type
          strftime-conf

    Description
          Exactly like "date" above.
-See the PHP-manual (strftime) for the codes, or datatype "strftime-conf".
+See the PHP manual (strftime) for the codes, or datatype "strftime-conf".

          This formatting is useful if the locale is set in advance in the